darkcesla/darkcesla/README.md

 <img src="mimikyuuu.jpg" align="right"
      alt="Size Limit logo by Anton Lovchikov" width="155" height="178">

 Experienced and enthusiast with some of the popular Backend tech.
-Fast learner and has a high passion for technology As known as `dark` in social media (using this username usually)
+Fast learner and has a high passion for technology.<br>
+As known as `dark` in social media (using this username usually)
 <br><br>&nbsp;
 ![PRs Welcome](https://img.shields.io/badge/web-developer-purple)<br>&nbsp;